brendancooley/tpsp/tpsp.md

 ![Military expenditure for in-sample governments.
 Values for ROW and EU are obtained by summing expenditure of all member countries. \label{fig:milex}](figure/milex-1.png)

 Finally, I use data from @Weidmann2010 to calculate centroid-centroid geographic distance between all countries in my sample.
-This constitutes the only variable affecting power projection capacity in $\bm{W}$.
+I take the natural log of this value to be the only variable affecting power projection capacity in $\bm{W}$.

 # Estimation